 Want a full-featured, full frame EOS camera that is the size of an EOS Rebel?
 The R is it.

-To compare the R with many more Canon EOS camera models, use the site's camera body back view comparison tool.
+To compare the R with many more Canon EOS camera models, use the site's camera product images comparison tool.

 The current Canon DSLR standard location for the menu button is on the top-left of the camera's back.
 That location works especially well for the purpose and the R adopts it.
 Canon's rear of the camera standards become less clear from there.